drova326/synology-cups/README.md

 Now you can unplug/plug (or off/on) printer.
 If all right you should hear your printer wake up and make some noise.

-Or you can run `sudo tail -f /var/log/messages` and see `Firmware sent to printer` in output when plugin printer.
+Also you can run `sudo tail -f /var/log/messages` you will see `Firmware sent to printer` line in output when plugin or poweron printer.

-Check permissions (ls -l /dev/usb/lp0).
+If you have problems check permissions (ls -l /dev/usb/lp0).
 Must be `crw-rw---- 1 root lp 180, 0 Sep  8 10:01 /dev/usb/lp0`

 ## Run docker with CUPS
 * Enter to rep dir: `cd <rep_dir>`